 The disease was named myalgic encephalomyelitis (M.E.) following a high-profile outbreak that struck down more than 300 medical professionals at the London Royal Free Hospital in the UK in 1955.
 (The Royal Free Hospital is pictured in the header for this website.)

-The U.S. government currently takes the position that M.E. is included in the broadly defined illness category that it calls chronic fatigue syndrome (CFS), which it first recognized in 1988 subsequent to a particularly severe outbreak of M.E. in the Lake Tahoe area.
+The U.S. government currently recognizes M.E. in conjunction with the broadly defined illness category that it has referred to as chronic fatigue syndrome (CFS) since 1988, subsequent to a particularly severe outbreak of M.E. in the Lake Tahoe area.

 “CFS/ME” also is sometimes used, especially in the UK.

-More than a million Americans and 250,000 people in the UK have been estimated to have chronic fatigue syndrome.
+More than a million Americans and 250,000 people in the UK have been estimated to have ME/CFS.
 However, the U.S. studies are more than a decade old and many people believe that the illness prevalence is growing rapidly in this country.

 The number of people suffering from myalgic encephalomyelitis has not been studied and is unknown.

-Although the CDC now states on its website that chronic fatigue syndrome is “devastating,” the agency has historically trivialized the condition to the point that many people think that no one with that diagnosis could possibly be very sick.
+Although the CDC now makes it clear on its website that ME/CFS is a serious physiological disease, the agency has historically trivialized the condition to the point that many people think that no one with that diagnosis could possibly be very sick.

 Funding allocated to the condition by the NIH has historically been very low, with a high percentage of the small available budget often being used for studies focusing on hypothesized psychological rather than physiological causes and treatment strategies.

-Getting a correct diagnosis can take years.
+Getting a correct diagnosis has taken years for many people.
 Persuading people in their lives that they have a disease that needs to be taken seriously is a real problem for many patients.